 The CII will consider any sanctions imposed by a regulator upon a member of the CII when considering potential disciplinary action.

 What our Code of Ethics says about whistleblowing

 Our Code of Ethics applies to all our members.
-It is made up of five principles, each of which is supported by several requirements and reflective questions.
+It is made up of five core duties, each of which is supported by several requirements and reflective questions.

-The Code’s second principle says: “You must act with the highest ethical standards and integrity.”
+The Code’s second core duty says: “You must act with the highest ethical standards and integrity.”
 One of the questions under this principle that members are asked to reflect upon is: “Does my organisation have a whistleblowing policy?”

-And while the Code’s third principle refers to client confidentiality, the first principle requires a member to “give confidential information to the relevant authorities where the information relates to a criminal act or fraud by your client”.
+And while the Code’s third core duty refers to client confidentiality, the first core duty requires a member to “give confidential information to the relevant authorities where the information relates to a criminal act or fraud by your client”.